-The disease of cocaine addiction is one that can cause serious harm to cocaine users but is also a disease that is very treatable.
+The disease of cocaine addiction can cause serious harm to cocaine users but is also a disease that is very treatable.
 Addiction is associated with an intense desire to obtain cocaine, regardless of the expense or requirements to get it.

 Many people will sell their personal possessions and steal from family or friends in order to fuel their addiction.
-Part of the reason for this is because of the positive feelings cocaine gives a user when it is first taken, and part of it is because they don’t want to go through cocaine withdrawal, which involves an intense negative battery of emotions and feelings.
+Part of the reason for this is because of the positive feelings cocaine gives a user when it is first taken as cocaine is considered stimulant with strong effects.
+Another part of the addiction cycle is that users don’t want to go through cocaine withdrawal, which involves an negative emotions and side effects.
 Cocaine addiction can be treated, and depending on the level of addiction, may require more than one treatment or treatment type.

-Behavioral treatment also helps patients develop valuable life skills which they can put to good use once they have finished treatment.
-Some of the treatment programs include motivational interviews and incentives, family therapy and cognitive behavioral therapy.
+Behavioral treatment also helps patients develop valuable life skills, which they can put to good use once they have finished treatment.
+Some of the treatment programs include motivational interviewing (MI) and incentives, family therapy and Cognitive Behavioral Therapy (CBT).
+CBT is particularly effective in helping to prevent relapse.
 Outpatient programs can be used for patients who have only taken drugs for a short period of time or who are not very addicted, but inpatient or residential programs should be considered for those who are either extremely addicted or have dropped out of treatment programs in the past.
 Inpatient programs allow patients to focus solely on breaking their cocaine addiction by providing them with a safe, healthy space free from temptations and distractions.

 Use of Medication